last bio update: Sept 2013

-My overall interest is looking at and shaping how we use technology in creative and surprising ways to build community and empower ourselves as individuals.
-I take a multidsciplinary approach, engaging in this area through research and writing, social media art and photography, and I'm increasingly doing it through design and design strategy too.
+I'm an artist, designer, writer and technologist.
+My overall interest is looking at and shaping how we use technology in creative and surprising ways to build communities and express ourselves socially and politically, in both local and global contexts.
+I am interested in new modes of storytelling and cultural translation where citizen-created media take center stage.
+I take a multidsciplinary approach, engaging in this area through research and writing, social media art and photography, and design and design strategy.

 I like tofu, chickens and colorful scarves.
 I don't get enough sleep.